Skip to content

 • File Storage (FS): High-performance storage for fast and low latency access.
 Supports data imports from Hugging Face and external object storage.

 • Object Storage (OBS): Cost-efficient storage for large datasets and training.
-Supports UI uploads and imports from Hugging Face or external storage.
+Supports manual file uploads through the UI.

 Once created, Data Volumes make the stored data available to be attached to workloads within the same workspace.